MalcomFitzcarraldo/Snap2It/README.md

 # Snap2It
  Introducing Snap2It, your all-in-one solution for effortlessly converting window captures into searchable text!

+ Here's how it works:

+Capture: Snap any window with a simple click and send the image directly to your clipboard.
+Convert: Snap2It uses cutting-edge OCR technology to instantly transform the captured image into clear, editable text.
+Copy: The extracted text is automatically copied to your clipboard, ready for pasting into documents, emails, or any other application.
+But that's not all!

+With Snap2It, you can unlock even deeper insights by integrating it with powerful AI tools like Ollama:

+Search with Ollama: Harness the power of AI to search through the captured text directly.
+Find specific keywords, phrases, or concepts within your screenshots with lightning speed and accuracy.
+Unlock Hidden Information: Go beyond basic keyword searches.
+Use Ollama's advanced capabilities to analyze the context of your screenshots, uncover hidden patterns, and gain a deeper understanding of the information presented.

 Installation Steps:
 1. Run setup.bat